robertocapuano/CandyBAS/README.md

 - &#x263B; face
 - &#x263A; reverse face

-Player swaps candies to try to align them, if a move doesn't align 3 shapes they return to previous position.
+Player swaps candies to try to align them, if a move doesn't align 3 shapes they return to previous position and points are resetted.

 # Controls
 Arrow keys are used to move the cursor and space bar to swap candies on screen.